 TL;DR

-Create a minimal PyTorch Lightning configuration with trainer
+Create a minimal PyTorch Lightning configuration with trainer and module

 fields, e.g.,